-Jenny O’Connell is a writer, musician, and outdoor educator.
-From June to October 2014, she embarked on a walking journey across Finland, retracing the steps of Lappish legend Petronella Van Der Moer.
+From June to October 2014, Jenny O’Connell embarked on a walking journey across Finland, retracing the steps of Lappish legend Petronella Van Der Moer.
 This is her blog.

 What happens when two tall, loud, curly, energetic women combine to change the world through music and dance?
 My dear friend Mira Manickam and I were sitting on my bed in the Marin Headlands last December.
 We had just held our first recording session together.
 “Mira, it’s crazy,” I said.
 “I wanted to be a writer, and now I’m walking across Finland, retracing the steps of a 90-year-old wild woman and writing… Read More